 The way in which these parents try to avoid this is by perhaps trying to shush, jiggle, rock them, try them with a pacifier, we place them in an electric swing, put the washing machines on a place them near it, in some situations even driven them around the neighbourhood.
 Some mums have tried nursing their baby for hours and hours on end.
 Usually they are afraid that if they were to take the baby off the breast they wake up and cry so would even prefer to go with less sleep themselves.
 Some mums attempt to have baby latched on all night while they try to sleep.
 The common and powerful message which is seen in all these suggestions is that we view our own discomfort to be a better option than even bearing one moment of it to our baby’s.

-So as parent we all do our best to differentiate between the different cries & sounds our baby makes.
-By responding in what we feel is the most appropriate manner.
-This is when we all have those moments of doubts and comparisons start looming… Strangely enough, in Africa, babies do not cry at all.
-So why does it matter so much to us and what is it we are doing differently?
+So as a parent, we all do our best to differentiate between the different cries & sounds our baby makes.
+By responding to what we feel is the most appropriate manner.
+It is when we all have those moments of doubts and comparisons start looming.
+Strangely enough, in Africa, babies do not cry at all.
+So why does it matter so much to us, and what is it we are doing differently?